openshift/origin/HACKING.md

 ## Performance debugging

 OpenShift integrates the go `pprof` tooling to make it easy to capture CPU and heap dumps for running systems.
-The following modes are available for the `openshift` binary (including all the CLI variants):
+The pprof endpoint is available at `/debug/pprof/` on the secured HTTPS port for the `openshift` binary:

-* `OPENSHIFT_PROFILE` environment variable:
-  * `cpu` - will start a CPU profile on startup and write `./cpu.pprof`.
-Contains samples for the entire run at the native sampling resolution (100hz).
-Note: CPU profiling for Go does not currently work on Mac OS X - the stats are not correctly sampled
-  * `mem` - generate a running heap dump that tracks allocations to `./mem.pprof`
-  * `block` -  will start a block wait time analysis and write `./block.pprof`
-  * `web` - start the pprof webserver in process at http://127.0.0.1:6060/debug/pprof (you can open this in a browser).
-This supports `OPENSHIFT_PROFILE_HOST=` and `OPENSHIFT_PROFILE_PORT=` to change default ip `127.0.0.1` and default port `6060`.

-In order to start the server in CPU profiling mode, run:

-    $ OPENSHIFT_PROFILE=cpu sudo ./_output/local/bin/linux/amd64/openshift start

-Or, if running OpenShift under systemd, append this to `/etc/sysconfig/atomic-openshift-{master,node}`

-    OPENSHIFT_PROFILE=cpu
+    $ oc get --raw /debug/pprof/profile --as=system:admin > cpu.pprof

 To view profiles, you use [pprof](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html) which is part of `go tool`.
-You must pass the binary you are debugging (for symbols) and a captured pprof.
+You must pass the captured pprof file (for source lines you will need to build the binary locally).
 For instance, to view a `cpu` profile from above, you would run OpenShift to completion, and then run:

-    $ go tool pprof ./_output/local/bin/linux/amd64/openshift cpu.pprof
+    $ go tool pprof cpu.pprof
     or
-    $ go tool pprof $(which openshift) /var/lib/origin/cpu.pprof
+    $ go tool pprof /var/lib/origin/cpu.pprof

 This will open the `pprof` shell, and you can then run: